-The African Spear plant has unique spear-like, pointed growth.
+The African Spear plant has unique spear-like, pointed growth and is a great kitchen plant.
 You can even braid it for a similar look to lucky bamboo.
 This plant is tolerant of light and prefers access to brighter filtered light.

 It’s also tolerant to drought but for best results water every 1-2 weeks.
 It’s perfect for a windowsill by the sink, where you’ll watch this quirky little plant thrive.

 You can use the Heartleaf Philodendron as a centrepiece or as a hanging plant.
 It’s a very elegant, opulent-looking plant with its dark green leaves shaped like hearts.

 For the plant to thrive it prefers medium light conditions but Philodendrons can thrive in low light.
 You want to let the top half of the soil dry out then water a little.
 Keep repeating this.

 This plant is a tough cookie that’s easy to adapt to new environments.
 In the right conditions the Fiddle Leaf Fig can reach 6ft in height, so make sure your kitchen has space.

 In the right kitchen corner, it can add a bright pop of green that brings nature inside and prevents an empty space.
 This plant can tolerate shade, but it would prefer a spot by a bright sunny window.

 You should only water Fiddle Leaf Figs when the soil is dry to the touch, then water it well.
 You want the water to run out of the drainage holes in the bottom of the pot.
 Let the soil dry again before repeating it next time.